DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 DMHAS provides funding to over one hundred Connecticut mental health and substance use disorder treatment providers.
 DMHAS contracts with these providers are overseen by DMHAS state-operated Local Mental Health Authorities or by divisions within the DMHAS Office of the Commissioner.

-ADA-related complaints regarding DMHAS funded providers can be addressed at the lowest possible level by the DMHAS Client Grievance Procedure as well as by legal remedies.
+ADA-related complaints regarding DMHAS funded providers can be addressed at the lowest possible level by the DMHAS Client Grievance Procedure.

 DHOH services in the community